 This author visited the mine in May 1998 at the invitation of the persons involved in the business.
 The Caterpillar track that was thrown in the 1977 accident is still there.

 The former mine opening has been covered by a rockslide and a new opening made above and to the south.
 The waste rock slope occupies a large part of the site extending at least 150 yards down the ravine that separates the two southern peaks.

 The geologic formations around the mine location are striking.
-The rock layers have been uplifted to a nearly vertical position and other have been twisted and convoluted into grotesque shapes.
-It is possible to image how voids and cavities could have been created during the violent formative period.
-These quartzite structures are a month the hardest forms of rock and provide the resistance to erosion that has preserved the elevation of Four Peaks.
+The rock layers have been uplifted to a nearly vertical position and others have been twisted and convoluted into grotesque shapes.
+It is possible to imagine how voids and cavities could have been created during the violent formative period.
+These quartzite structures are among the hardest forms of rock, and provide the resistance to erosion that has preserved the elevation of Four Peaks.

 Two trained miners work on veins at the present time and they stay inside the shaft to avoid the ecological impact of any structures at the site.
 They make the long hike to and from the mine, generally staying 7 days at a time.
 They are supplied with water food and tools by helicopters which also retrieve the uncut crystal.
 The miners still use only hand tools to extract the precious stones.

 Observation of the matrix in which the amethyst is located verified why the Juchem Brothers said in 1955 that the mine produced “axle grease mica.”
 The rocks are a deep purplish-black due to their high manganese content.
 They are also slick and “greasy” to the touch, making the amethyst crystals easier to dislodge once they have been located.